remix-run/remix/docs/discussion/runtimes.md

 You can read more about templates in the [Templates Guide][templates_guide].

-Once you've picked a template or [set up an app from scratch][quickstart], you're ready for to start building your app!
+Once you've picked a template or [set up an app from scratch][quickstart], you're ready to start building your app!

 [templates]: https://remix.guide/templates
 [serve]: ../other-api/serve